Why Warranty Management Is Often the Biggest Customer Pain Point

 The #1 complaint from customers during a warranty claim isn't necessarily that the part broke—it’s that they don't know what is happening.

-Without a centralized system, it is remarkably easy for "gray area" claims to get approved just to avoid a conflict, or for valid claims to get denied because of missing paperwork.
+Without a centralized system, it is remarkably easy for "grey area" claims to get approved just to avoid a conflict, or for valid claims to get denied because of missing paperwork.

 3. The Disconnect Between Support and Engineering